team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 # encodeImage index.js
 ## Imported Code Object

 encodeImage is a function that takes in an imagePath parameter representing the file path to an image.
-It reads the image file contents into a Buffer using fs.readFileSync(), converts the Buffer contents to a base64-encoded string using toString('base64'), and returns that base64 string.
-So it essentially reads an image file and encodes the binary data to base64 format.
+It reads the image file contents using fs.readFileSync(), converts the Buffer output to a base64-encoded string using Buffer.from() and toString('base64'), and returns the base64-encoded string.
+This allows the image data to be encoded as a string for transmission or storage.

 ### Code Type

 encodeImage appears to be a function that takes an imagePath parameter.
-It reads the image file from the given path, converts it to a Buffer, encodes the Buffer as base64, and returns the base64 encoded string.
+It reads the image file from the given path, converts it to a Buffer, encodes the Buffer content as base64, and returns the base64 encoded string.

 ### Quality of Code